arock-404/arock-404/README.md

 ----
 ## About Me
-- 🎓 Currently preparing for OSCP to sharpen my penetration testing skills.
+- Currently preparing for OSCP to sharpen my penetration testing skills.
-- 💡 Continuously enhancing my skills and knowledge in the cybersecurity domain.
+- Continuously enhancing my skills and knowledge in the cybersecurity domain.
-- 🤝 Open to collaborating on projects.
+- Open to collaborating on projects.

 ## Connect With Me
-- ✉️ Email: christopherarock48@gmail.com
 - 🔗 LinkedIn: [christopher-arock](https://www.linkedin.com/in/christopher-arock/)
 - 🔒 Tryhackme: [arock404](https://tryhackme.com/r/p/arock404)